Why is this research being done?

 Who responded to our survey?

-How will this study be helpful?
+How will ongoing findings from this survey be helpful?

 The study is a partnership between our Center, the Collaborative Support Programs of New Jersey, the BU Center for Psychiatric Rehabilitation, the Temple University Collaborative on Community Inclusion, and the University of Maryland School of Medicine.